 The tour lasts about three and a half hours and will take your grandparents to some of the most famous former speakeasies in Chicago.
 They’ll learn about how each speakeasy operated during Prohibition and about some of the most notorious criminals and bootleggers of the time.

-They’ll also get to taste each location’s signature cocktail and may even leave the tour a little tipsy.
+They’ll also get to taste each location’s signature beer and may even leave the tour a little tipsy.

-Nothing’s Better than Brunch: Sunday Brunch Sail, New London, CT
+Nothing’s Better than Brunch: Sunday Brunch cruise, New London, CT

 If you’re looking for a lovely, relaxing experience for your grandparents, send them to brunch on the deck of the Mystic Whaler, a 110-foot schooner that’ll sail them around the coast of Fishers Island South.